Feng Tang: Life and career

-While working as a full-time business professional, Feng Tang continued to write in his spare time.
-In 2014, his another novel "No Woman, No Cry 女神一號/素女經(HK version)" was published in Hong Kong and Mainland China again.
+While working full-time as a business professional, Feng Tang continued to write in his spare time.
+In 2014, his novel "No Woman, No Cry 女神一號/素女經(HK version)" was published in Hong Kong and mainland China.

-In July 2014, Feng Tang felt he needed to learn how to slow down and to live in quietness, he resigned from China Resources Healthcare Group Limited and got a short residence in California, while he was approached by Zhejiang Literature and Arts Publishing House to re-translate Tagore's Stray Birds in Chinese.
+In July 2014, feeling the need to slow down and find quietness, he resigned from China Resources Healthcare Group Limited and took a short residence in California.
+During this time, he was approached by Zhejiang Literature and Arts Publishing House to re-translate Tagore's Stray Birds in Chinese.
 He rented a house near the Napa Valley, shabby, but with a large yard, and spent three months on translating Stray Birds.
-The book received a huge controversy and criticism when published in 2015 and finally has been taken down from the shelves a few months later.
-Nonetheless, Feng Tang believed his translation better reflects contemporary Chinese language, history and literature will make their judgments.
+The book received significant controversy and criticism when published in 2015 and finally has been taken down from the shelves a few months later.
+Nonetheless, Feng Tang believed his translation better reflects contemporary Chinese language, and he trusted that history and literature would make their judgments.

-In early of 2015, Feng Tang backed to Hong Kong and joined Citic Capital Partners Management Limited as a senior management director.In addition to being a professional, he keeps on writing as a serious hobby.
-In 2017, the Guomai Publishing House and Motie Publishing House hold autograph seminars for Feng Tang throughout China and attracted crowds of fans.
-He began to attend online programmes and collaborated with others to conduct calligraphy exhibitions.
+In early 2015, Feng Tang returned to Hong Kong and joined CITIC Capital Partners Management Limited as a senior management director.
+Despite his professional commitments, he keeps on writing as a serious hobby.
+In 2017, Guomai Publishing House and Motie Publishing House held autograph seminars for Feng Tang throughout China, attracting crowds of fans.
+He also began attending online programs and collaborating with others on calligraphy exhibitions.

 In 2019, Feng Tang was named by the GQ magazine as one of the most influential authors in the past ten years, and he was rated as the author with the best-selling record of all time by Dangdang, the most famous online book selling website in China.
 In 2020, Feng Tang has been nominated and selected as the recipient of Emory University's Sheth Distinguished International Alumni Award.

-In January 2021, Feng Tang left Citic Capital and found Oneness Consulting Company.
-He continued by writing on literature and general management, and giving online audio lectures.
+In January 2021, Feng Tang left Citic Capital and founded Oneness Consulting Company.
+He continued to write on literature and general management, and provide online audio lectures.